KasperFranz/wtfm.io/manuscript/00-introduction.md

 The topics covered in this book range from the benefits of documentation all the way to writing and publishing it:

-- Establishing clear business cases for establishing and maintaining accurate and clean documentation.
+* Establishing clear business cases for establishing and maintaining accurate and clean documentation.
-- Identifying the consequences of _not_ having up-to-date documentation.
+* Identifying the consequences of _not_ having up-to-date documentation.
-- Providing case studies to illustrate "good" and "bad" documentation.
+* Providing case studies to illustrate "good" and "bad" documentation.
-- Practical techniques for weaving documentation directly into your product development lifecycle.
+* Practical techniques for weaving documentation directly into your product development lifecycle.

 ## Who This Book Is For

-This book is for managers, professionals, and engineers who understand the importance of documentation, but don’t have the knowledge &mdash; or resources &mdash; needed to effectively work it into an existing product development lifecycle.
+This book is for managers, professionals, and engineers who understand the importance of documentation, but don’t have the knowledge — or resources — needed to effectively work it into an existing product development lifecycle.

-Much like unit testing, writing high-quality documentation takes time, but has a difficult-to-measure return on investment. _Write the F!@#$%^ Manual_ provides the tools and techniques necessary to write and manage quality technical documentation for any size project, within any size organization.
+Much like unit testing, writing high-quality documentation takes time, but has a difficult-to-measure return on investment. _Write the F!@\#$%^ Manual_ provides the tools and techniques necessary to write and manage quality technical documentation for any size project, within any size organization.

 ## Basic Structure

 The chapters of this book are organized into four parts:

-### What Documentation Is (and What It Is Not)
+### What Documentation Is \(and What It Is Not\)

 ### Writing Not-Bad Documentation